 We used available customer data and integrated our hardware with the equipment in place (piezo-electric sensors).
 We backed the recording system with our nBox and similar sensors.

 We collected data for a few weeks.
 We closely collaborated with the production operators, who we asked to label the recorded samples using our proprietary labeling app.

-Algorithms Training and Validation
+AI Training and Validation